RubenVP2/quotes-api/Readme.md

 4. Run `mvn spring-boot:run` in the root directory
 5. The API is now running on port 8080

+If you want to get the data from Kaggle, you need to download the data and import it into the database.
+(The data is not included in this repository because it is too large)
+In SQL folder you can find the SQL file to create the table and import the data.
 ## 📜 Documentation
 The API documentation is available at `/swagger-ui/index.html` when the API is running.
 ## 🪪 License